rochelleterman/PS239T/02_Unix-Bash/Assignment_02.md

 Navigate to the Command Line track and complete the course.

-2. Define one term in the glossery section of this week's [cheat-sheet](cheatsheet.md) by submitting a pull request on github.
+Part 2: Define one term in the glossery section of this week's [cheat-sheet](cheatsheet.md) by submitting a pull request on github.
+Don't do one somebody else has already defined.